5 Terrifying Flash Floods In Arizona

 Flood in Prescott

-Labor Day is a US holiday when people take the weekend off to go camping, spend time with family, and enjoy life.
-But in 1970, that day was a sad one for many in Arizona.
-Over 1 day, more than 11 inches of rain fell on the Mogollon Rim, a stretch of mountains to the northeast of Phoenix.
+Labor Day is a U.S. holiday popular for camping, spending time with family, and enjoyiing life.
+But in 1970, that day was tragic for many in Arizona.
+In one day, more than 11 inches of rain fell on the Mogollon Rim, a stretch of mountains to the northeast of Phoenix.

-Despite the Arizona Weather Service office putting out several warnings, people camping near the mountain range didn’t get a warning about flash floods in time to escape.
-23 people died, many in their cars, trying to outrun the flood or get to higher ground.
+Despite the Arizona Weather Service distributing several warnings, campers near the mountains didn’t receive a warning in time to escape.
+Roughly 23 people died, many in their cars, trying to outrun the flood or get to higher ground.
 Experts cited the transitive nature of camping and the remote location of the campers as a reason why they didn’t get a warning in time.
-As a result of this event, the Weather Service decided shored up their efforts to educate campers about flash flood risks by placing pamphlets and informational signs at campground offices and tourist visitor’s centers.
-Nowadays, many campground offices at state, national, and county parks display weather forecasts with warnings about things like wildfire danger, flash flood danger, and other dangerous conditions.
+As a result of this event, the Weather Service shored up their efforts to educate campers about flash flood risks.
+They placed pamphlets and informational signs at campground offices and tourist visitor’s centers.
+Nowadays, many campground offices at state, national, and county parks display weather forecasts with warnings.
+They alert visitors to wildfires, flash floods, and other dangerous conditions.

 2. The Worst Tropical Cyclone in Arizona’s History: Tropical Storm Octave